HassanSajjad-302/HMake/README.md

 Sample Output: `BAECD`
 All except F, which lacks a directory, and has ```buildExplicit == false```, and does not have any dependent targets either.
-F is only printed when `hbuild` runs in the configure dir.
+F is only printed when `hbuild` runs in to configure dir.

 </details>

-# Future Direction
+## Future Direction

-HMake 1.0 will only be released when, a few of the mega projects like UE5, AOSP, Qt, etc. could be supported.
-So, the API can be considered idiomatic.
-Also, the support for popular languages, and frameworks like Android, IOS, and, the popular CI/CD etc. could be supported.
-I am confident about releasing 1.0 in the next 1-3 years.
-This depends, depends on reception.
+HMake 1.0 will be released when it can build several large projects (UE5, AOSP, Qt, and similar) using the idiomatic API, with support for popular languages, frameworks (Android, iOS), and CI/CD systems.
+A 1.0 release is expected within 1–3 years, depending on reception.

-If you maintain the build of a mega-project, and want to compile your software 10x faster today,
+If you maintain the build system of a large project and are interested in significantly faster builds, collaboration is welcome.
+The required source changes are minimal.

-I am very interested in collaboration.
-Minimal source-code changes will be needed.
-If you just need help related to any aspect of HMake or have any opinion to share, Please feel free to approach me.
+---

 ## Support

-I have been working on this project, for over 4 years.
-Please consider donating.
-Contact me here if you want to donate hassan.sajjad069@gmail.com, or you can donate to me through Patreon.
-Thanks.
+HMake has been in development for over 4 years.
+If you find it useful, please consider supporting the project via [Patreon](https://www.patreon.com) or by contacting hassan.sajjad069@gmail.com.